SitePen/dgrid/doc/components/core-components/OnDemandList-and-OnDemandGrid.md

 display up to date with any changes that occur in the store after the items are rendered.
-The [`dstore/Trackable`](https://github.com/SitePen/dstore/blob/master/docs/Collection.md#track) module can prove useful for adding this functionality.
+The [`dstore/Trackable`](https://github.com/SitePen/dstore/blob/master/docs/Collection.md#track) module can be used to add this functionality to a store.

 ## APIs